chris-kuo/mind-reader/README.md

 	...
 ```

-_Example: use as autocompetor for Python IDE_
+_Example: use as autocompletor for Python IDE_

 ```Python
 from MindReader import MindReader